21 Of The Best Water Parks, Outdoor And Paddling Pools In London

 My kids and I are definitely of the latter persuasion; there’s a time for well-planned-out swimming excursions and there’s a time for impromptu messing about in a thin wet stream, stripped down to a pair of pants and a very tolerant attitude to wetness.

-Luckily, London offers a very fine selection of options for water play, and here are a few:
+Luckily, London offers a very fine selection of options for water play – whether you want a water park, a fountain or an outdoor pool/splash park:

 Southbank Fountains “Appearing Rooms” – open May to September